bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 Then open `http://localhost:8765` in your browser.

-Authentication is optional.
-To enable it, set passwords via environment variables:
+Authentication is required by default.
+Set passwords via environment variables or CLI flags:

 ```bash
 export FIRE_ADMIN_PASSWORD=<your-admin-password>